lkubb/salt-tool-nextcloud-formula/README.md

 ## Usage
 Applying `tool-nextcloud` will make sure Nextcloud Desktop client is configured as specified.

+### Authentication Setup
+You can configure this formula to automatically login user accounts as well.
+This currently works on MacOS only.
+Accounts that are configured this way will prompt the user for Keychain Access authentication when Nextcloud starts.
+Click `Allow always` to silence that prompt.

 ### Execution module and state
 This formula provides a relatively large custom execution module and state to manage user accounts, their authentication and general Nextcloud options in `nextcloud.cfg`.
 The functions are documented, please see the source code for comments.
 Currently, the following states are supported:
 * `nextcloud.account_present(name, url, authtype='webflow', user=None)`